 Unitholders Have No Right to Enforce Obligations of the General Partner and Its Affiliates Under Agreements with Star Gas Partners.
-We will acquire services from, or provide services to, the general partner and its affiliates on an ongoing basis.
-The agreements relating to these arrangements will not grant to the unitholders, separate and apart from Star Gas Partners, the right to enforce the obligations of the general partner and its affiliates in favor of Star Gas Partners.
+We will acquire services from, or provide services to, the general partner

+Gas Partners, the right to enforce the obligations of the general partner and its affiliates in favor of Star Gas Partners.